ifti5465/Weekend-Project-2/README.md

 Then using Cursors claude 3.7-sonnet AI, given the prompt "Create a simple interface for a page that generates jokes", it created the rest of the app.

-Although it left the page.tsx file to have the default layout which we ediited out.
+Although it did leave the page.tsx file to have the default layout, which we ediited out.

 We then asked it to adhere to the following instructions: